asthaagarwal01/CONTACT-MANAGEMENT-SYSTEM/README.md

 *Update function to update the details of the existing contact in the list

-The program is implemented in C++ using various concepts like menu-driven program ( switch case ) , dynamic pointer arrays for storinh name and contact number and the concept of classes and object .
+The program is implemented in C++ using various concepts like menu-driven program ( switch case ) , dynamic pointer arrays for storing name and contact number and the concept of classes and object .